Sylius/Sylius/bundles/SyliusProductBundle/forms.rst

 Prototype form
 --------------

-Default form for the Prototype model has name ``sylius_prototype`` and is built from following fields.
+The default form for the Prototype model has name ``sylius_prototype`` and is built from the following fields.

 +------------+------------------------+
 | Field      | Type                   |